 Instead, he wants “no products” – 90% used, 10% of “I don’t know what”.
 They must deserve to exist: in the right ecological, economical, sexual and social positions.
 They’ll be bought by No Consumers: “guys like us who build the future; positive, modern rebels”.
 They will render “venal cynical companies” obsolete.
 Essentially he’s advocating an activist approach on design and commerce, around issues like ecology, organic food and politics.

 Oh, and he wants to make people’s lives better, by putting sex into objects:

 “You see sex is everywhere – in my business – no sex.
 Not one object speaking about sex.”

-This is horrifying to a man who wants to spend one or two hours per day for sex….
+This is horrifying to a man who wants to devote one or two hours per day to sex….

 “A product is just a way of helping a friend have a better life – I want a better sexual life through furniture.”

 In particular, as drugs allow people’s sex lives to remain strong into old age, furniture which can be used for both conventional and erotic purposes should be popular…